sharkinsspatial/oam-browser-next/README.md

 The application uses [Material-UI](https://material-ui.com/) for UI components and styling.

 Individual component style [overrides](https://material-ui.com/customization/overrides/) are acheived using Material UIs own css injection with [JSS](https://cssinjs.org/?v=v9.8.7).

+The application store is configured to support the [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) for advanced debugging with state rewind and fast forward.